When considering the idea of mortgage paydown, first things first.

 - Don’t let good opportunities pass you by.
 If a real estate rental or Airbnb investment catches your eye, consider pausing your mortgage paydown.
 Even if your ARM expires, rates will not shoot up so high that you can’t make payments.
 You can always refinance.

 - Bonus: Make sure you’re still contributing at least up to the employer match in your 401K.
 In my book, paying off the mortgage is somewhat of a hedge against the market tanking.
 However, an aggressive mortgage pay-down strategy shouldn’t come at the expense of free money (401K employer match).

 Part of our financial journey is removing obstacles to a life of freedom and choices.
 If you own a house or have owned one in the past, you know all about the stress of having a mortgage hanging over your head.

-Counterpoint: Why You Shouldn’t Pay off Your Mortgage Early
+Here’s Why You Shouldn’t Pay Off Your Mortgage

 You could spend a good chunk of time whittling away at the principal, but at any point in time, regardless of how much principal is left, the bank can legally foreclose on you for delinquent payments.
 In a disaster situation where you’re left without a job and can no longer make payments, all that effort to pay down the mortgage is wasted.